C-Otto/BitBook/documentation/lnd.md

 Currently, the following transaction types are supported:

-#### Funding Transactions
+1. **Funding Transactions**

    For transactions that send funds to lnd's wallet, the target address is marked as owned.
 Furthermore, the description "lnd" is added.

+2. **Channel Opening Transactions**

+   For transactions where one of the outputs is a lightning channel that is already marked as owned, the other output addresses are also marked as owned if:

+   - all inputs are owned and have the description "lnd"
+   - the amount referenced in the transaction matches the channel balance
+   - the channel address has a description as set by BitBook

+   *Important:* To satisfy the first criterion, you should run the other lnd commands first.

 To run the command:
 1. first create the JSON file using lnd: `$ lncli listchaintxns > lnd-onchain-transactions.json`